-If any pollutants soaked to ground within the Site, they would be filtered through 950 m of intervening subsoils / bedrock before reaching the closest European sites (the North Dublin Bay SAC and North Bull Island SPA).
-This would reduce any pollutants to negligible concentrations before reaching the SAC / SPA, in which case they would pose no risk of impacts.
+If any pollutants soaked to ground within the Site, they would have to pass through 1.2 km of intervening subsoils / bedrock before reaching the closest European site.
+This would reduce any pollutants to negligible concentrations, in which case they would pose no risk of impacts.
 Therefore, groundwater can be ruled out as a feasible pathway.